rvarttinen/react-example-magic/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Reacy version and dependecies
+# React version and dependecies
-It was discovered early on that the latest version of REact, 19, is not compatible with many libraries we want tio use.
+It was discovered early on that the latest version of React, 19, is not compatible with many libraries we want to use.

-To check version of your installed React:
+To check version of your React installation:

 ```
 npm list react